 Hi!
 I’m Joan!

-I have two major projects (in addition to a quite sporadic blog).
-I’m currently working on a book entitled, “On Patriarchy: Origin Stories in Contemporary Feminist Thought.”
-In it, I explore the various ways that feminist thinkers have “diagnosed” the problem of patriarchy, using their stories of how we got to this point to better understand where they think we ought to go from here.
-The book covers a wide range of thinkers, from the 14th to the 21st centuries.
-You can read more about this project here, and find a copy of my “first draft” dissertation on Stanford’s website.
+My dissertation was in the history of feminist political thought.
+In On Patriarchy: Origin Stories in Feminist Thought, I explored the various ways that feminist thinkers have “diagnosed” the problem of patriarchy, using their stories of how we got to this point to better understand where they think we ought to go from here.
+The project covered a wide range of thinkers, from the 14th to the 21st centuries.
+You can read more about my work here, and find a copy on Stanford’s website.

 I also enjoy mentoring, so if you’re a former student looking to get in touch with me, please reach out!.